 Harpa is one of Reykjavík’s most striking landmarks and a centre of cultural and social life in the very heart of the city.
 Harpa is a tourist destination and an award-winning work of art that has been visited by millions of people since opening in 2011.

-Harpa is home to the Iceland Symphony Orchestra, Icelandic Opera and Reykjavík Big Band, which hold regular concerts through out the year.
-Múlinn jazzclub also resides in Harpa as well as Classic Sundays.
+Harpa is home to the Iceland Symphony Orchestra, Icelandic Opera and Reykjavík Big Band, which hold regular concerts throughout the year.
+Múlinn Jazzclub also resides in Harpa as well as the Classical Sundays Series, both offering concerts on a regular basis.

 Numerous music festivals have been held in Harpa since the house opened in 2011 and world-famous bands, soloists, dance groups and theatre companies have performed here.
 Harpa annually presents Upptaktinn, the children’s music awards, and the musical mouse Maximus Musikus is often seen strolling around the house, welcoming Harpa’s youngest guests.